 Let’s run with number 1 for now.

-I do remember learning and nerding out over English at a young age and I adored the grammar and punctuation tasks that always lead to some sort of creative writing activity which meant we weren’t focusing on sucky maths.
-This was an environment that one could thrive, embed and retain information, yet I can no longer access any of it without a sharp pain in my temples!
+I do remember nerding out over English at a young age and I adored the grammar and punctuation tasks that always lead to some sort of creative writing activity which meant we weren’t focusing on sucky maths.
+This was an environment that one could thrive, embed and retain information, yet I can no longer access any of it without a sharp pain in my temple.

 To be void of the basics is to lack the tools to create work that is readable – much like this jaggedy post.
 What is the point of literary genius if your sentences are disjointed because you lack the knowledge of where things need to be to achieve FLOW.